jayeshbhadange/MultiModalRAG/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- [Google Gemini](https://ai.google.dev/) for their powerful multimodal models
-- [Pinecone](https://www.pinecone.io/) for the vector database
-- The open-source community for their invaluable contributions

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.